Hypnosis and Meditation

 An ideal position is fully appreciating what we already have AND moving towards something better.

-Hypnosis is a natural process; We drift in and out of hypnotic states all of the time.
-Waking people up from non-useful states via hypnosis can be as much as help as getting them into good states.
+Hypnosis is a natural process, we drift in and out of hypnotic states all of the time.
+Using hypnosis to simply wake people from non-useful states can be just as beneficial as getting them into good states.

-It is useful thinking of hypnosis as a further amplifier to improve any NLP approach.
+It is useful to think of hypnosis as a further amplifier to improve any NLP approach.

 - The power of ambiguity.
-If we give our clients just a structure without any content, they will often determine the most useful content themselves to fill in the gaps.
-A blank space is often more useful than giving them the (or rather our) answer.
+If we give our clients just a structure without any content, they will often fill the gaps in the structure with the most useful content for them at that time.
+A blank space is often more useful than giving them the (or really, our) answer.

-‘You may choose to take action.’
-For example, is completely un-specific, and therefore it’s very difficult to deny outright and allows the client to relate them to what is truly important to them.
+Saying ‘You may choose to take action’, for example, is completely un-specific.
+It is therefore very difficult to deny outright and this allows the client to relate the words to what is truly important to them.

-- Shock and pattern interrupts are useful, provided we lead them somewhere beneficial afterwards
+- Shock and pattern interrupts are useful, provided we use them to lead somewhere beneficial.

-- Pace and then lead.
-Start by referring to what is true in their world.
-Only when they accept what we say we can lead them somewhere more useful.
+- Pace and then lead can be used by referring to something that is irrefutable true in their world.
+When they accept what we say, we can lead them somewhere more useful.

 - Anything that presupposes a hypnotic state often leads to it.
 Encourage any behaviour that supports your client going into hypnosis.
-Say “That’s right” or “That’s really good” These behaviours include: Slower breathing, eyes fluttering, increased flaccidity of muscles and skin, dilated pupils and lower lip becoming filled with blood.
+Say ‘That’s right‘ or ‘That’s really good’ if you observe things such as slower breathing, eyes fluttering, increased flaccidity of muscles and skin, dilated pupils and lower lip becoming redder.

 - Utilisation.
 We can use anything that’s happening.
-For example, something that can always happen, a car alarm goes off mid-induction.
-You might chose to say ‘And you may have noticed an alarm, and as the alarm gets quieter, as the car goes further away, it will allow you to focus more on that which is important to you.’
+For example, if a car alarm goes off as you are helping your client deeply relax, you could incorporate this interruption and say: ‘you may notice an alarm, and as the alarm gets quieter, as the car goes further away, it will allow you to focus more on what is important to you.’

 - Fractionation.
 Many small pieces weaved into normal conversation work exceptionally well.
-Little but often, works well.
-Too much too soon can make our clients uncomfortable.
-Leave our clients wanting more.
+Little but often, works well because too much too soon can make clients uncomfortable.
+Leave them wanting more.

-- Get into rapport, go into trance, and our client will follow.
+- Get into rapport, go into trance, and the client will follow.